IF YOU ARE LOSING HAIR, BRUSH UP ON YOUR HAIRBRUSH KNOWLEDGE TO PREVENT FURTHER HAIR LOSS.

 Try an hourglass-shaped round brush.
 Another option in reducing heat exposure is to try a natural-bristle round brush with an hourglass shape.
-These brushes pull hair tauter in the center to create a tighter curl faster and might work easily for your fine hair, especially if you don’t want to expose fragile hair to the metal- or ceramic-c ore curling brush or a curling iron.
-The natural bristles also let hair slide easily around the brush without tugging, catching or breaking hair.
+These brushes pull hair tauter in the center to create a tighter curl faster and might work easily for your fine hair, especially if you don’t want to expose fragile hair to the metal- or ceramic-core curling brush or curling iron.
+The natural bristles also let hair slide easily around the brush without tugging, catching, or breaking hair.
 Use the larger-barrel brushes for longer hair and the smallest ones for short hair.

 Hold before you buy.
 Get a feel for how the brush moves in your hand.
 Look for brushes that have ergonomically designed handles made of wood or silicone that facilitate correct usage and make styling easier.
 You can do this research at the drugstore or the salon.
 Your hairstylist will be happy to show you which brush does what and give you styling tips with specific brushes for your specific hairstyle.